jubitaneja/artifact-cgo/README.md

 This repository guides you to build and test our work that we submitted to **CGO 2020**.

-There are two ways you can reproduce the results.
+There are two ways to reproduce the results.
 - Following the instructions to use a pre-compiled [docker image](https://github.com/jubitaneja/artifact-cgo#approach-1-using-docker-image).
 - Following the instructions to
 [build from scratch](https://github.com/jubitaneja/artifact-cgo#approach-2-building-from-scratch).